Here are some common-sense tips to help you pick the Best Business for your job. They will help you get a good result and avoid costly mistakes.

 - WA Department of Commerce

 - TAS Consumer, Building and Occupational Services

 If a business on ServiceSeeking.com.au has an “Insured” badge on their Business Profile, they’ve sent us a copy of the Certificate of Currency of their 3rd Party Liability Insurance.

 You can ask a business which insurances they have and to show you their Insurance Certificate of Currency.

 We ask our Business Account Holders to complete an online identity check.
 To pass the ID check a business must provide information from government issued documents including Driver’s Licence, Passport, or Medicare Cards.
 The system checks that this information matches the government databases.

-If a business hasn’t passed this ID Check, we’ll flag their Business Profile.
-Be wary of businesses who haven’t completed our ID check.
+If a business hasn’t passed this Background Check, we’ll flag their Business Profile.
+Be wary of businesses who haven’t completed our Background check.